 Jayne Weber, a trained artist from NY who purchased a piece from his first exhibition, stated, “I look at these [drawings] and want to throw all my formal training away!
 It’s honest.
 He’s not afraid.
 It’s someone going at it for their soul.
 I’m going to buy it now while I can afford it.”
 Marjorie Kaye, Director of the former Caladan Gallery and Gallery 181, says that “Simon’s images are loaded with love and humor, observation and declaration.
 He is an artist shooting from the hip, with no restraints on the material manifestation of his imagination!
 His work exudes a freedom and natural exuberance rarely seen – probably because he does not impose any conventions on himself.
 One could find one’s reflection in his work for hours, days, and even an eternity!
 We also must mention his use of color, texture, and form as being highly bindless in nature.
 This in turn, is a gift to us.”

 Simon’s work has been exhibited in physical galleries as well as online.
-TAG Gallery was dissolved a number of years ago but for about 10 years, Jerry Dale McFadden showcased Simon’s work and held several special showings on his behalf.
-Caladan Gallery, a Massachusetts-based online gallery, also featured Simon’s work in theme expositions and dedicated a “page” solely for his work until the proprietor moved on to other endeavors and dissolved the site.
-Other credits include the Henry Boxer Gallery of London, England, under whom Simon’s work had been exhibited at several New York Outsider Art Fairs.
-He has been shown at the Folk Fest in Atlanta; Arts in the Garden, also in Atlanta; the Chicago Outsider Art Fair; the Java House in Knoxville, Tennessee, the Children’s Museum of Oak Ridge, Tennessee, and the Webb Gallery in Waxahachie, Texas.
+AtHome Gallery in Greensboro, North Carolina, showcases a number of pieces and sponsors Simon on its web and Facebook pages.
+TAG Gallery, the brick & mortar facility and website, were dissolved several years ago but for 10 years, Jerry McFadden showcased Simon’s work and held several special showings on his behalf.
+The Henry Boxer Gallery of London, England, devotes a page to Simon’s works and exhibited pieces at several New York Outsider Art Fairs.
+Webb Gallery in Waxahachie, Texas, displayed and sold a number of drawings and Caladan Gallery, a Massachusetts-based online gallery, featured Simon’s work in theme expositions and dedicated a page solely to his work.
+He has been shown at the Folk Fest in Atlanta, Atlanta Arts in the Garden, and the Chicago Outsider Art Fair.
+Other credits include a number of exhibitions in local galleries and museums.
 Simon also won a 2nd place cover spot in the 14th Edition of Encyclopedia of Living Artists, May 2005 issue.

-Simon was invited to speak at the Skyland Trails Residential Treatment Center in Atlanta, Georgia, where he communicated to his audience what moves him, how he is helped by his art, and how his audience, particularly those most troubled, can find some medium in which to express their most inner thoughts and feelings.
-He has spoken to groups at the Community College of Vermont in Burlington, The Children’s Art Museum in Oak Ridge, Tennessee, and the Waldorf School in Nashville, Tennessee, his audiences comprising both children and adults.
+Simon spoke at the Skyland Trails Residential Treatment Center in Atlanta, Georgia, where he communicated to his audience what moves him, how he is helped by his art, and how his audience, particularly those most troubled, can find some medium in which to express their most inner thoughts and feelings.
+He has spoken to groups at the Community College of Vermont in Burlington, The Children’s Art Museum in Oak Ridge, Tennessee, and the Waldorf School in Nashville, Tennessee.
+His talks were well received due to his ability to relate to and connect with his audiences that comprise both children and adults.